maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <hr class="with-margin">
 <h4 class="header" id="outline">Outline</h4>

-Here is a roadmap of what is covered in this post:
+Here is a quick roadmap of what is covered in this post:

+* Preliminaries
   * Introduction
+  * Kernels
-  * Kernels and functions as vectors
+  * Functions as vectors
   * Visualizing multivariate Gaussians
   * Posterior predictive view
-  * Define a GP
+  * Defining a GP
-* GP regression (noise free)
+* GP regression (noise-free)
-  * Derive predictive equations
-  * Plot example
-  * Code
+  * Problem set-up
-* GP regression (noisy)
-  * Derive predictive equations
+  * Predictive equations
-  * Plot example
-  * Code
+  * Plots
-* Recipe for a GP
+* Algorithm for a GP
-* Take home messages
+  * Plots
+  * Python code
-* Key mathematical ideas and results
+* Helpful mathematical results
 * Q and A
-  * How to get kernel parameters
 * References

 <hr class="with-margin">